Guidelines for Land Degradation Neutrality

 Each of the five modules presents key concepts, principles, and practical steps for implementation.

-The complete guidelines will be presented in September 2019 at the UNCCD COP 14 in Delhi.
+The complete guidelines were presented in September 2019 at the UNCCD COP 14 in Delhi.